AstarNetwork/astar-docs/docs/EVM/first-contract/deploy-shibuya.md

 ## Next Step

 Congratulations!
-You are now a dApp developer on Astar/Shiden network 😎 To better make use of and expand your new skills as smart contract developer, we recommend you dive further into our official documentation and builders guides, and join our Discord to share ideas with other developers or technical support.
+You are now a dApp developer on Astar/Shiden network 😎 To better make use of and expand on your new skills as a smart contract developer, we recommend you dive further into our official documentation and builders guides, and join our Discord to share ideas with other developers or get technical support.